Decisions of the Information Commissioner - Which Act? Which section?

 One of the functions of the Information Commissioner is to review decisions made by FOI bodies on requests for information made under the FOI Act.
 A broad overview of that function is given here.
 A detailed description can be found in this Office's Procedures Manual.
 You will find information on how to apply to the Information Commissioner for a review of a decision by an FOI body in the "Apply for Review" part of this website.

 Request for information

-Under the FOI Act, a requester makes a request for records (electronic or paper documents) and the public body must issue a decision on that request within four weeks.
-The public body may decide to release all of the information requested, to release part of it, or to refuse all of it.
-Where it is refusing access to information, the public body can only do so in accordance with the FOI Act which provides for the protection of certain information through its "exemption" clauses.
+Under the FOI Act, a requester makes a request for records (electronic or paper documents) and the FOI body must issue a decision on that request within four weeks.
+The FOI body may decide to release all of the information requested, to release part of it, or to refuse all of it.
+Where it is refusing access to information, the FOI body can only do so in accordance with the FOI Act which provides for the protection of certain information through its "exemption" clauses.
 There are also sections of the Act which describe information which is not covered by the Act and public bodies may rely on these to refuse information.
+There is no fee for an original FOI request to an FOI body, for access to either personal or non-personal information.

-Internal review by the public body
+Internal review by the FOI body

-If the requester is unhappy with the decision, he/she must first appeal the decision to the public body (within 4 weeks).
-The public body must then issue an "internal review" decision.
+If the requester is unhappy with the decision, he/she must first appeal the decision to the FOI body (within 4 weeks).
+The FOI body must then issue an "internal review" decision.
 Non-reply within a certain time-frame is considered to be a refusal and the requester can move on to the next stage: internal review, or appeal to this Office.
 On the rare occasions where there is no internal review mechanism available, an application may be made directly to the Commissioner.
 There is also a small number of "first" decisions which bypass the internal review procedure.
-A fee is payable at the internal review stage of the public body and at the application for review stage of the Information Commissioner but only for non-personal requests.
-There is no charge for requests for information where the records contain only personal information relating to the requester.
-There is no charge for an original FOI request to a public body for access to either personal or non-personal information.
+A fee may be payable at the internal review stage of the FOI body but only for non-personal requests

+A fee may be payable at the application for review stage of the Information Commissioner for non-personal requests.
+There is no fee for requests for information where the records contain only personal information relating to the requester.